-This easy, home made Whole Wheat Sandwich Bread From Scratch recipe is a go-to in our home and is usually made in double batches so that the second loaf can go in the freezer.
-It is perfectly suited for slicing for sandwich bread and is one of the easier dough methods with all of the ingredients added at once after a couple of minutes dissolving your yeast.
+This easy homemade Whole Wheat Bread from scratch recipe is a go-to in our home!
+I usually bake this whole wheat bread in double batches so that the second loaf can go in the freezer.
+It is perfectly suited for slicing for sandwich bread and is one of the easier dough methods with all ingredients added at once after a couple of minutes dissolving your yeast!

-Transfer the dough to a lightly floured work surface after the first rise and shape into a loaf to fit your lightly greased loaf pan, being careful to not work much additional flour into the dough.
+Transfer the dough to a lightly floured work surface after the first rise and shape into a loaf ( to fit your lightly greased loaf pan, if using ), being careful to not work much additional flour into the dough.

 *Optional, you can rub the crust with butter before it cools if desired.

 Whole Wheat Bread